cellajs/cella/config/README.md

 # Config
-In this folder you find the config files, which are used in different pnpm workspaces, ie `frontend` and `backend`.
-Each setup gets a different config file.
+In this folder you find the config files to set up all kinds of app-specific configurations that can be made public.
+Each setup (`development`, `production` etc) gets a different config file.

 ### TODO